Twins vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Jordan Montgomery (8-10) will take the mound for the Rangers, his 26th start of the season.
+- The Rangers' Max Scherzer (12-5) will make his 25th start of the season.

+- In 24 starts this season, he's earned a quality start in 13 of them.

+- In 24 starts, Scherzer has pitched through or past the fifth inning 20 times.
+He has a season average of 5.8 frames per outing.

 |Opponent